For safety notes on each specific section please refer to the trail map.

 Be Seen - Wear high visibility or brightly coloured clothing.
-Use front and rear lights at night, in low light and in poor visibility such as fog or rain.
+Use front and rear lights at night, in low light and poor visibility such as fog or rain.

 Be Aware - Watch and listen for approaching cyclists, vehicles, pedestrians, potholes, animals, car doors opening and other potential hazards.

-Be Confident - Use hand signals to indicate your intentions and a bell to alert other trail users to your presence.
+Be Confident - Use hand signals to indicate your intentions, and a bell to alert other trail users to your presence.

 Be Safe - Ride to the conditions and follow the normal road rules.
-Cycle no more than two abreast and ride single file where visibility is an issue or traffic is busy.
+Cycle no more than two abreast and single file where visibility is an issue or traffic is busy.
 Keep at least one metre away from parked cars.